Bayard Wootten: Biography

 Wootten was born in New Bern, North Carolina in 1875 to Mary and Rufus Morgan.
+Rufus was the inspiration for his daughter's interest in photography and died in California after collecting and eating poisonous mushrooms.
 Wootten attended New Bern public schools and then studied at the State Normal and Industrial College (now the University of North Carolina at Greensboro) from 1892 to 1894.
 After college, she briefly taught art at the Arkansas School for the Deaf and the Georgia School for the Deaf.
-When her husband Charles Wootten abandoned her, she returned home to New Bern to support her two sons by painting flowers on china and fine dresses.
+When her husband Charles Wootten abandoned her for the Gold rush she returned home to New Bern to support her two sons by painting flowers on china and fine dresses.
 She even taxidermied animals including an American alligator which is in the Berlin Museum of natural history.
-She received basic instruction in photography from Edward Gerrock and Ignatius Wadsworth Brock, whom she called Nate.
-She opened her own photography studio in the shack next to her home on East Front Street in New Bern in 1903 borrowing several cameras and equipment from Gerrock.
+She received basic instruction in photography from Edward Gerrock whom loaned her camera's.
+Ignatius Wadsworth Brock, whom she called Nate was also a sweetheart.
+She opened her own photography studio in the shack next to her home on East Front Street in New Bern in 1903.

-BW opened a second studio in 1913 on Fort Bragg calling it The Photo Hut.
+BW, which her friends called her opened a second studio in 1913 on Fort Bragg calling it The Photo Hut.
 Making exclusive images for the North Carolina National Guard.
 From this she became the first woman in the North Carolina National Guard.
 In 1920 she moved to Chapel Hill, where she specialized in portrait photography for the Yackety Yack, the yearbook for the University of North Carolina at Chapel Hill, as well as official photography for the Carolina Playmakers (now PlayMakers Repertory Company).
 She lived in Chapel Hill from 1928 to 1954.
 The theater work introduced her to the writer Thomas Wolfe, whom she photographed on many occasions.

 Wootten once instructed her employee Rudy Faircloth to lower her over a cliff to make a photograph of Linville Falls, a famous natural landmark in North Carolina.